NURS FPX 8030 Assessment 5 Creation of Policy or Procedure

 The following patients are, however, excluded from this policy:

 •Pediatric patients.
-This is because children are not like adults when it comes to catheterisation needs and the risks that come with it in almost every case, hence requiring different policies and protocols.
+This is because children are not like adults when it comes to catheterization needs and the risks that come with it in almost every case, hence requiring different policies and protocols.
 Further, the intervention does not embrace patients in Long-term care facilities since the study is conducted in Acute care settings only.
-Patients who use self-catheterization are also eliminated out because this protocol only covers the approaches to help minimise and prevent infections associated to Foley catheters.
+Patients who use self-catheterization are also eliminated because this protocol only covers the approaches to help minimize and prevent infections associated with Foley catheters.
 Due to the identification of included and excluded populations in the policy, there is an enhanced ability to focus on the right targeted population that at one probability may be at high risk of developing CAUTIs in the acute care setting, hence improving patient safety and outcomes.

 Definitions: